Skip to main content

 Where do you go from here with the Beyond Time MCP server?

-The Beyond Time MCP server is a small change in surface and a large change in how goals get tracked.
+The Beyond Time MCP server is a small change in setup and a large change in how goals get tracked.
 The same goals, milestones, and daily actions you'd manage in the app are now reachable from inside the AI client you're already using.
 The friction between "I should add that to my goals" and "I added that" collapses to a sentence.

-Connect Beyond Time to Your AI Client
+Connect Beyond Time to Claude

-Get Started FreeRelated Articles
+Get Started Free